node-machine/docs/creating-a-machinepack/Getting-Started.md

 $ yo machinepack
 ```

-You'll be prompted for a friendly name.
+You'll be prompted for a "friendly name".
 By entering "Klout", the machinepack name will become `machinepack-klout`.

 ```sh
      _-----_